 3 Eat Healthy:

 Just by making a few simple changes to the ingredients you choose, how you cook them and your portion size you can make improvements to your health and wellbeing that last a lifetime.
 Make sure you include a little protein in every meal and combine with plenty of fresh green salad and veggies.
 The RDI (recommended daily intake) for protein basically covers the need for building, repairing and maintaining the body.
 It varies slightly depending on your age, weight and activity level.
 The average male would aim to eat around 0.84g per kilo of body weight per day, while for women it’s 0.75g per kilo of body weight per day.
 For athletes, children, pregnant women or the elderly the RDI is higher.
 Athletes in power sports or football, for example, may need up to 1.7g per kilo of body weight per day to aid in recovery.
-You can check out what you need by using my protein calculator.

 4. Keep it Real